Two weeks after a shocking, but ineffective, suicide attack on the Chinese Embassy in Bishkek, a complex international narrative has emerged.

 Kyrgyz authorities say that an ethnic Uighur carrying a pair of Tajik passports drove a van laden with TNT into the embassy compound on August 30.
 Only the driver died in the attack, while three Krygyz employees of the embassy were injured.

 According to the Kyrgyz authorities, the attack was planned by Syria-based Uighur militants–members of the East Turkestan Islamic Movement (ETIM)–and paid for via a tour company in Istanbul.
-Five Kyrgyz and Uzbek nations have been arrested in connection to the attack.
+Five Kyrgyz nationals have been arrested in connection to the attack.
 Last week, according to 24.kg, one of the men named as a suspect distanced himself from the allegations.
 Mubarak Turganbaev, a Kyrgyz citizen living in Turkey and reportedly wanted by Kyrgyz authorities, wrote on Facebook, “I don’t have anything common with the terrorists.”Enjoying this article?
 Click here to subscribe for full access.
 Just $5 a month.

 Turganbaev, an employee of the Adal tour company, wrote, “Our company operates like a bank.”
 The company, he wrote, ships cargo between Turkey and Kyrgyzstan and also handles remittances.
 He wrote that on July 1 a man in Istanbul asked to transfer $5,000 to someone in Bishkek.
 “He gave me the money, and our employees in Bishkek gave the same amount to the guy named Iskender.”
 The employees who handed over the money in Bishkek, he wrote, have been arrested.

 Russian authorities recently added a new layer, with Deputy FSB head Sergei Smirnov, according to RIA news agency, saying that a joint investigation with the Shanghai Cooperation Organization (SCO), indicated the involvement of people linked to Russia, China and Tajikistan in the attack.